bpaquet/elasticsearch-river-zeromq/Readme.markdown

 This plugin allows fast indexing from logstash or [node-logstash](https://github.com/bpaquet/node-logstash), using the ZeroMQ transport.

-Currently, this plugin use [JeroMQ](https://github.com/zeromq/jeromq), a pure Java ZeroMQ implementation.
+This plugin use by default [JeroMQ](https://github.com/zeromq/jeromq), a pure Java ZeroMQ implementation.
+See below to use [JZmq](https://github.com/zeromq/jzmq).

 Without this plugin: